 If you suffer from adrenal fatigue, you’re probably already well aware of the importance of reducing your daily caffeine consumption – but what about alcohol?
 Is it still OK to drink alcohol when you are experiencing adrenal exhaustion?
 Arenal fatigue and alcohol is not the best combination.
 But the real question is off course if you can drink any alcohol if you are suffering from adrenal fatigue.
 And if you can, how much alcohol is still smart enough.

-In short, the answer is that alcohol is generally best avoided.
+In short, the answer is that alcohol is generally best avoided

 While this probably isn’t what you want to hear, you might just change your mind when you learn a little about the negative effect alcohol has on the function of your adrenal glands.
 We want to explain why adrenal fatigue alcohol can be tricky.

 Craving for alcohol (but also carbs and stimulants) is often caused by the body’s need for a quick energy fix that comes from weak adrenal function.
 Alcohol is in essence a very refined carbohydrate (more refined than white sugar) that rapidly gives you energy.